-- a.
+- 1. Construction Criteria: - a.
 The total floor area of the ADU shall be no fewer than 201 square feet.
-The floor area shall also not exceed 1,000 square feet, or 75 percent of the area of the primary unit; whichever is less. - Where the primary dwelling is fewer than 500 square feet of living area, an Accessory Dwelling Unit may be constructed with up to 100% of the living area of the primary dwelling. - c.
+The floor area shall also not exceed 1,000 square feet, or 75 percent of the area of the primary unit; whichever is less. - b.
+Where the primary dwelling is fewer than 500 square feet of living area, an Accessory Dwelling Unit may be constructed with up to 100% of the living area of the primary dwelling. - c.
 Adequate provisions shall be made for stormwater, water, and wastewater as well as other utilities such as power. - d.
 ADUs may be interior to, attached to, or detached from the structure of the primary dwelling, but are permanent structures built on a foundation, with the following exception: - i.
 Dwellings built on an axled frame designed for transportation on streets and highways do not qualify as ADUs unless made permanent through the payment of Systems Development Charges. - ii.
-ADUs built on an axled frame may be considered a permanent dwelling through the removal of tongue and running gear, addition of blocking, and the addition of skirting.

-2. Siting & Design Criteria:

-- Separate access shall be provided to each dwelling through a hard-surfaced pedestrian walkway leading to the nearest developed right-of-way or sidewalk.
+ADUs built on an axled frame may be considered a permanent dwelling through the removal of tongue and running gear, addition of blocking, and the addition of skirting. - 2.
+Siting & Design Criteria: - a.
+Separate access shall be provided to each dwelling through a hard-surfaced pedestrian walkway leading to the nearest developed right-of-way or sidewalk.
 Connection through an existing sidewalk or driveway is permitted. - b.
 Parking for each dwelling shall be denoted on a site plan, established, and maintained per FCC 10-3-4 and 10-3-8. - c.
-One hundred square feet (100 sq. ft.) of open space, denoted on a site plan, shall be provided for the use of occupants of the ADU meeting the following criteria: - .
+One hundred square feet (100 sq. ft.) of open space, denoted on a site plan, shall be provided for the use of occupants of the ADU meeting the following criteria: - i.
 Not less than ten feet (10') in width or depth at any point. - ii.
 Located on land with less than a five percent (5%) slope. - iii.
 Cleared sufficiently of trees, brush and obstructions so that recreational use is possible. - iv.
 Not used for temporary or regular parking of automobiles or other vehicles. - d.
 Accessory Dwelling Units shall meet the architectural standards of the underlying zoning district.
 ADUs need not match the architecture of the primary dwelling if located within the side or rear yards of the primary dwelling.
 ADUs within the front yard of the primary dwelling must match the appearance, building material (in appearance) and color of the primary dwelling. - e.
 Sites with more than one primary dwelling (i.e. a duplex or triplex), where an Accessory Dwelling Unit is proposed may be approved through a Type II process. - f.
 Within the Restricted Residential, Single-Family Residential, Mobile Home/Manufactured Home, and Coast Village zoning districts: One ADU may be constructed per legal, buildable lot.

-- g.
+g.
 Within the Multi-Family Residential District (High Density Residential District), both a detached ADU and an attached ADU may be constructed on the same lot.
 The number of Accessory Dwellings per legal, buildable lot shall not exceed two.
 Applications with more than one ADU may be approved through a Type II review.
-All other criteria in place for ADUs shall be met. - ADUs may be constructed or placed according to the standards of the Single-Family Residential District within other non-residential districts.
-One ADU may be constructed per legal, buildable lot.
+All other criteria in place for ADUs shall be met.